 There’s also cases specific for drawing tablets, with spaces for all your accessories, so everything is perfectly comfortable and safe and, of course, backpacks with pockets built in them, specifically for your tablet.

-Once again, pay attention to the size of your tablet when buying a case for it and now you can carry your drawing tablet around without worrying about its safety!
+Once again, pay attention to the size of your tablet when buying a case (check these ones on Amazon) for it and now you can carry your drawing tablet around without worrying about its safety!

 You won’t need to change your pen nib a lot, it should be good for about 2 to 3 years, depending on the use you give it.